yombo/yombo-gateway/docs/source/prepare-operating-system/raspberry-pi.rst

 Raspberry PI - From bare metal
 ==============================

 This guide will walk you through bare metal Raspberry PI to a running Yombo Gateway.
-Any model of Raspberry PI will work with Yombo Gateway.
-However, please note that on the original, it will take a minute or so for the Cython modules to full compile the first time the gateway software runs.
+However, please note that on the original R-PI, it will take a minute or so for the Cython modules to full compile the first time the gateway software runs.

 Debian - Wheezy
 ---------------